Alert management

 • Alert routing: Configure how alerts are delivered to different teams and channels through Alertmanager

-• Alert silences: Temporarily suppress alerts during maintenance or known issues through Grafana’s interface
+• Silences: Temporarily suppress alerts during maintenance or known issues using both CRD-based and Grafana UI approaches

 Multi-tenant alerting